 Kooks or pesos?

-When quoted a price, if you are unsure of the Cuban currency being referred to, the question, “Kooks or pesos?” will receive the appropriate answer.
+When quoted a price, and you're unsure of the Cuban currency being referred to, just ask the question, “Kooks or pesos?” to elicit the appropriate answer.

 We asked our host in Havana if we needed local pesos, and where we could get them.

-Where to get your Cuban currency on arrival at Havana Airport
+Where to get your Cuban currency at Havana Airport